Metal detector: New coil designs

 Coil designers also tried out innovative designs.
 The original induction balance coil system consisted of two identical coils placed on top of one another.
 Compass Electronics produced a new design: two coils in a D shape, mounted back-to-back to form a circle.
-This system was widely used in the 1970s, and both concentric and double D type (or widescan as they became known) had their fans.
+The system was widely used in the 1970s, and both concentric and double D type (or widescan as they became known) had their fans.
 Another development was the invention of detectors which could cancel out the effect of mineralization in the ground.
 This gave greater depth, but was a non-discriminate mode.
 It worked best at lower frequencies than those used before, and frequencies of 3 to 20 kHz were found to produce the best results.
 Many detectors in the 1970s had a switch which enabled the user to switch between the discriminate mode and the non-discriminate mode.
 Later developments switched electronically between both modes.
 The development of the induction balance detector would ultimately result in the motion detector, which constantly checked and balanced the background mineralization.

 Pulse induction

 At the same time, developers were looking at using a different technique in metal detection called pulse induction.
-Unlike the beat frequency oscillator or the induction balance machines which both used a uniform alternating current at a low frequency, the pulse induction (PI) machine simply magnetized the ground with a relatively powerful, momentary current through a search coil.
+Unlike the beat frequency oscillator or the induction balance machines, which both used a uniform alternating current at a low frequency, the pulse induction (PI) machine simply magnetized the ground with a relatively powerful, momentary current through a search coil.
 In the absence of metal, the field decayed at a uniform rate, and the time it took to fall to zero volts could be accurately measured.
 However, if metal was present when the machine fired, a small eddy current would be induced in the metal, and the time for sensed current decay would be increased.
 These time differences were minute, but the improvement in electronics made it possible to measure them accurately and identify the presence of metal at a reasonable distance.
 These new machines had one major advantage: they were mostly impervious to the effects of mineralization, and rings and other jewelry could now be located even under highly mineralized black sand.
 The addition of computer control and digital signal processing have further improved pulse induction sensors.

 One particular advantage of using a pulse induction detector includes the ability to ignore the minerals contained within heavily mineralized soil; in some cases the heavy mineral content may even help the PI detector function better.
 Where a VLF detector is affected negatively by soil mineralization, a PI unit is not.